USS Indianola: Construction and characteristics

 On April 30, 1862, shipbuilder Joseph Brown of Cincinnati, Ohio, signed a contract with the United States government to build Indianola for $128,000.
 The vessel was named for the city of Indianola, Iowa.
 On September 1, Brown reported that Indianola was nearing completion.

+She was still under construction when several brigades under the command of Confederate Brigadier General Henry Heth came within six miles of Cincinnati on September 6 during the Confederate Army's Kentucky Campaign.
+At the time, Major General Edmund Kirby Smith's corps of the Army of Tennessee was encamped at Lexington, Kentucky.
+Heth was under orders not to attack the city, but to instead make a "demonstration".

-She was still under construction when Major General E. Kirby Smith's Confederate States Army troops occupied Covington, Kentucky.
-This movement was viewed as a threat to Cincinnati by Union Major General Lew Wallace, who appropriated the incomplete vessel to expedite its construction from Brown on September 2 and launched it on September 4.
-Fourteen days later, Acting Master Edward Shaw was appointed to command the ship, which had been placed into commission by September 27.
-While armed and prepared to defend Cincinnati by October 23, Indianola was still incomplete.
-She was returned to Brown once the threat posed by Smith was gone.
+In response to the threat to Cincinnati, Union Major General Lew Wallace, who was in command of the defenses, appropriated the incomplete vessel to expedite its construction from Brown on September 2 and launched it on September 4.
+Heth withdrew to Lexington on September 12.

+Fourteen days later after Wallace seized the Indianola, Acting Master Edward Shaw was appointed to command the ship, which had been placed into commission by September 27.
+Although fully armed and prepared to defend Cincinnati by October 23, Indianola was still incomplete.
+She was returned to Brown once the threat posed by Heth passed.
 By December, the ship was ready for general service, but the level on the Ohio River was too low at that time for Indianola to make it across the Falls of the Ohio.
 On January 23, 1863, the ship joined the Mississippi Squadron, having arrived at Cairo, Illinois.
 It had cost a total of $182,662.56 to complete the ship.

 Indianola was a casemate ironclad serving as a river gunboat.
 She was a side-wheel steamer propelled by two wheels and two screw propellers.
 The propellers required machinery that took up space that would have otherwise been used for crew quarters.
 Her length was 174 ft or 175 ft with a beam of 50 ft or 52 ft and a draft of 5 ft; she displaced 511 tons.
 Indianola had a speed of either 6 kn or 9 kn.
 The vessel was armed with four smoothbore Dahlgren guns: two 11 in pieces and two 9 in.
 These guns were poorly positioned to only fire effectively to the fore and aft and had a slow rate of fire.
 The 11-inch guns were forward on the vessel and were mounted on pivots, while the 9-inch guns fired through ports.
 She was protected by 3 in of iron plating serving as armor.
 Her complement was about 100 crew.
 Overall, the ship was similar to another Brown ship, USS Chillicothe, except for its propulsion system.